deeean/videoindexer/README.md

 # videoindexer
+> Attention: This project is still in development and not ready for production use.

-This project uses PyTorch and ResNet50 to extract frame embeddings from videos, stores them in PostgreSQL with pgvector for efficient similarity searches, and utilizes OpenCV for video frame extraction.
-Ideal for building advanced video analysis and retrieval systems
+This project uses OpenCV for video frame extraction, PyTorch and ResNet50 to generate frame embeddings, and stores them in PostgreSQL with pgvector for efficient similarity searches.
+It's ideal for building advanced video analysis and retrieval systems